martivera1/S102_MTL/README.md

 By integrating technology with musical exploration, our goal is to empower users in discovering piano pieces and enriching their music education experience.

 # Data Source
-We have utilized the TROMPA-MER dataset for creating our specialized rankings.
+We have utilized the TROMPA-MER dataset for our generated rankings.
 TROMPA-MER is an open dataset designed to support research in Music Emotion Recognition (MER).
 (https://github.com/juansgomez87/vis-mtg-mer)